Trust & safety

 Common questions

-• What does the DBS-Verified badge actually mean? +
+• What does the DBS-Verified badge mean? +

-It means a member of our team personally reviewed the tutor's Enhanced DBS certificate within the last three years and confirmed it was clear at that point.
-The badge is good for three years from the cert's issue date — the tutor has to submit a fresh certificate to keep it.
-We don't auto-recheck, so the badge is a strong baseline rather than a real-time status check.
+A member of our team has personally reviewed the tutor's Enhanced DBS certificate (children's workforce) and confirmed it was clear at the point of review.
+The badge is valid for three years from our verification date, after which we re-verify the certificate.
+The badge therefore reflects the position at the most recent review rather than a live, real-time status check.

 Running your own DBS check